pyrogram/pyrogram/docs/source/intro/setup.rst

 Configuration
 -------------

-Having the API key from the `previous step <#api-keys>`_  in handy, we can now begin to configure a Pyrogram project.
+Having the API key from the previous step in handy, we can now begin to configure a Pyrogram project.
 There are two ways to do so, and you can choose what fits better for you:

 -   First option (recommended): create a new ``config.ini`` file at the root of your working directory, copy-paste the